 The S-57 attributes NATCON and NATQUA will not be converted.
 It is considered that these attributes are not relevant for Obstruction in S-101.

 OBSTRN with attribute CATOBS = 7 (foul ground) will be converted to to an instance of the S-101 feature Foul Ground.
-Where this is the case, the attributes CONDTN, EXPSOU, HEIGHT, NATCON, NATQUA, NATSUR PRODCT and VERLEN will not be converted.
+Where this is the case, the attributes CONDTN, EXPSOU, NATCON, NATQUA, NATSUR, PRODCT, VERLEN and WATLEV will not be converted.
 It is considered that these attributes are not relevant for Foul Ground in S-101.

 OBSTRN with attribute INFORM = Submerged weir will be converted to to an instance of the S-101 feature Dam.
 Where this is the case, the attributes CATOBS, EXPSOU, HEIGHT, NATQUA, NATSUR, PRODCT, QUASOU, SOUACC, TECSOU and VALSOU will not be converted.
 It is considered that these attributes are not relevant for Dam in S-101.

 The S-57 attribute SOUACC will be converted to an instance of the S-101 Information type Spatial Quality (see S-101 DCEG clause 24.5), attribute vertical uncertainty/uncertainty fixed, associated to the geometry of the Obstruction features using the association Spatial Association.
 This encoding is mandatory in S-101 for all Obstruction features of type point and depth 30 metres or less.
 It is recommended that Data Producers evaluate their data holdings and populate values of SOUACC for OBSTRN of type point and depth 30 metres or less at their earliest convenience.